 - Pain at the junction of your spine and ribs

-As mentioned, ureteral and renal pelvic cancer are more likely to develop in men over 65.
-Other risk factors include a personal or family history of cancer, kidney disease (Balkan endemic nephropathy), or kidney stones.
+Ureteral and renal pelvic cancer are more likely to develop in men over the age of 65.
+Other risk factors may include having a personal or family history of cancer, kidney disease (Balkan endemic nephropathy), or kidney stones.

 Tobacco use can also increase your risk of developing ureteral and renal pelvic cancer.
 In addition, exposure to aristolochic acids, phenacetin, and arsenic can increase your chances of getting this type of cancer.

 During the physical exam, your specialist will check your kidneys and lymph nodes for swelling or enlargement.
-Your exam may include a pelvic or digital rectal exam.
+Your exam may also include a pelvic or digital rectal exam.